2005–06 Chelsea F.C. season: Team kits

-The team kit for the season was produced by Umbro and the shirt sponsor was Samsung Mobile, who replaced previous shirt sponsor Emirates Airlines.
+The team kit for the season was produced by Umbro and the shirt sponsor was Samsung Mobile, who replaced previous shirt sponsor Emirates.
 Chelsea's new home kit was all blue with gold accents.
 Their new away kit was light blue with black shorts and black accents.
 Their 3rd kit was similar to their away kit from the 2004–05 season, black with grey shorts and grey accents.
 The only difference was the addition of the new shirt sponsor and new club crest with modifications.